Negatively curved K\"ahler metrics on total spaces of a class of vector bundles: Introduction

 (2) The unit ball $\mathbb{B}^n \subset \mathbb{C}^n$ has a natural holomorphic submersion to $\mathbb{B}^{n-1}$ by forgetting one coordinate.
 In this case, the base, the fiber, and the total space all admit complete K\"ahler metrics with $BI<0$.

-(3) Seshadri-Zheng (\cite{SZ}) studied non-existence of complete K\"ahler metrics with bisectional curvature pinched by two negative constants ($-C_2 \leq BI \leq -C_1<0$) on complex product manifolds.
+(3) In \cite{SZ}, the authors study the non-existence of complete K\"ahler metrics with bisectional curvature pinched by two negative constants ($-C_2 \leq BI \leq -C_1<0$) on complex product manifolds.
 As an application, they proved that the total space of a locally trivial holomorphic fiber bundle with positive-dimensional fibers does not admit any complete K\"ahler metrics with $-C_2 \leq BI \leq -C_1<0$.

 In this work, we study complete K\"ahler metrics with $BI<0$ on total spaces of certain vector bundles over compact K\"ahler manifolds.
-In some sense the manifolds in study belong to a class which lies in between the examples (1) and (2) above.
+In some sense, the manifolds in study belong to a class which lies in between the examples (1) and (2) above.
 Specifically, we construct complete K\"ahler metrics with $BI<0$ on total spaces of certain vector bundles over some negatively curved compact K\"ahler manifolds.
 The construction is achieved by the Calabi Anstaz which originated in \cite{Calabi1}, and it demonstrates an abundance of complete K\"ahler metrics with $BI<0$.
 Since Calabi's results (\cite{Calabi1} and \cite{Calabi2}), the Calabi method has been powerful in the construction of extremal K\"ahler metrics and other canonical K\"ahler metrics.
 In our case, there are no defining equations of the desired K\"ahler metrics.
 The key role is played by a suitable monotone quantity which captures the $BI<0$ condition.
-In fact, this monotonicity originates in the study of $U(n)$-invariant K\"ahler metrics on $\mathbb{C}^n$ with $BI<0$ (see Appendix \ref{negUN}).
+In fact, this monotone quantity originates in the study of $U(n)$-invariant K\"ahler metrics on $\mathbb{C}^n$ with $BI<0$ (see Appendix \ref{negUN}).

 \begin{theorem} Let $(M, g)$ be a compact K\"ahler manifold with $BI(M, g)<0$.
 Assume there is a holomorphic line bundle $L \rightarrow M$ with a Hermitian metric $h$ whose curvature form is $-\lambda g$ for a constant $\lambda>0$.
 Let $X$ be the total space of a holomorphic vector bundle $E$ in the form of $E=L^{\oplus r}$ with $r \geq 1$.
 We consider a smooth K\"ahler metric $\widetilde{g}$ on $X$ in the form